slvtrs/illegiblizer/README.md

 https://github.com/user-attachments/assets/d68aeccc-7794-434d-8dd3-7fc51610f5da

 > **Recommended Usage:** Activate the extension before going to bed each night.
 Left to run for 8 hours, it will add 480 dummy queries to your datatrails across all selected platforms, obscuring your waking searches and destroying the algorithm's model of you.
+> - **Mute your speakers.** YouTube occasionally ignores the extension's attempts to silence videos and plays audio anyway.
+The safest fallback to just mute your computer.
+> - **Turn your screen brightness down.** The extension opens and closes browser windows throughout the night.
+Dimming the display or letting the screen turn off will protect it.

 ---